caxlsx/caxlsx_rails/README.md

 This is where you place all your [Axlsx](https://github.com/randym/axlsx) specific markup.
 Add worksheets, fill content, merge cells, add styles.
 See the [Axlsx examples](https://github.com/randym/axlsx/tree/master/examples/example.rb) page to see what you can do.

+Like in `erb` templates, view helpers are available to use the `.xlsx.axlsx` template.

 That's it.
 Call your action and your spreadsheet will be delivered.

 ###Rendering Options